Tab-e-n/raymania/README.md

 ## Compiling

 Download Raylib 5.0 and this repository.
-Then in this repository, open the terminal and run:
+On Linux, you can export a linux build by opening the terminal in this repository and running:

 `bash compile.sh`

-Or on Windows:
+Or if you want a windows build run:

 `bash win_compile.sh`

-This will make an executable file.
+These commands will make an executable file.

 ## Controls